Our Little Sister: Production

 The film was produced by Fuji Television, Shogakukan, Toho and Gaga Corporation.
 Principal photography began in July 2014.

 Release

 The film premiered at the 2015 Cannes Film Festival.
 The film was released in Japan on June 13, 2015.
-It premiered in London, England on October 14, 2015 as part of the BFI London Film Festival It was released in South Korea in 2016.
+It premiered as part of the BFI London Film Festival on October 14, 2015.
+It was released in South Korea in 2016.

 Box office

 The film has grossed ¥1.55 billion in Japan.